HKU-BAL/Clair3-RNA/README.md

                         Minimum Indel AF required for a candidate variant to be called.
 Default: ont:0.15,hifi:0.08.
   --min_coverage MIN_COVERAGE
                         Minimal coverage required for a variant to be called.
 Default: 4.
+  --tag_variant_using_readiportal
+                        Tag variants uisng REDIportal dataset, If set, called variants that are also in the readiportal dataset will be marked as "RNAEditing".
+Default: disable.
+  --readiportal_database_filter_tag READIPORTAL_DATABASE_FILTER_TAG
+                        Use only editing sites with these tags in the readiportal dataset, split by ":" for multiple tags.
+Default: using sites supported by two or more sources - "A,D:A,R:A,R,D".
+  --readiportal_reference_genome_version READIPORTAL_REFERENCE_GENOME_VERSION
+                        Select the reference genome version in the readiportal dataset.
+Possible options: {grch38, grch37}.
+Default: "grch38".
   --chunk_size CHUNK_SIZE
                         The size of each chuck for parallel processing.
 Default: 5000000.
   -s SAMPLE_NAME, --sample_name SAMPLE_NAME